 Who was the most successful politician in the current Cabinet until yesterday?
 Probably Michael Gove.
 Like him or loathe him, he managed to take on the teaching unions and win, by taking the rug away from their feet through the exponential growth of Free Schools and Academies.
 Despite his many failures and mistakes – cutting school sports funding in the run-up to the Olympics, botched GCSE reform, his ill-judged assertion that schools were teaching World War One history in an “unpatriotic” way, his disparagement of the education establishment as the “Blob” – he refashioned New Labour’s Academies and made them seem like his idea in the first place.
 And he cleverly stole Labour’s clothes by portraying Free Schools as beacons of opportunity and vehicles for social mobility, not the “Vanity project for yummy Mummies” that his shadow Tristram Hunt once described them as.

-In the four years since Michael Gove became Secretary of State the Governing body I sit on has become subtly politicised- a photo in the school’s newsletter of Gove cupping a hand to his ear was, one governor pointed out laconically, the only known photograph of Michael Gove in listening mode.
-But while Gove was loathed by most teachers, and many parents and school governors, he was, and still is, an accomplished media performer who can subtly smear the unions, local authorities and most Labour opposition as defenders of mediocrity and enemies of necessary reform.
+In the four years since Michael Gove became Secretary of State the governing body I sit on has become subtly politicised.
+A photo in the school’s newsletter of Gove cupping a hand to his ear was, one governor pointed out laconically, the only known photograph of Michael Gove in listening mode.
+But while Gove was loathed by most teachers, and by many parents and school governors, he was, and still is, an accomplished media performer who can subtly smear the unions, local authorities and most of the Labour opposition as defenders of mediocrity, and as enemies of necessary reform.

 Although he has been a great centraliser – Free Schools and Academies were ultimately accountable to him as Secretary of State, not to local authorities – this was cleverly disguised as devolution and “letting go”.
 Even after his demotion yesterday, when asked in an unusually lengthy Channel Four News interview whether he understood why teachers would toast his exit, he replied that he “wouldn’t begrudge any teacher a glass of wine at the end of a tough day” – brushing off criticism with good humour.
 He went on to say, surprisingly, that the current generation of teachers were “Britain’s best ever” – making the Teaching Unions’ predictable ‘good riddance’ comments seem shrill and petty.